-The CT only has a few configuration parameters, one environment variable about the input, and the rest related to how much is wanted in the final output.
-These can be found in the file pps config common.cfg and are listed here:
+The CT only has a few configuration parameters, most of them related to how much data is wanted in the final output.
+These can be found in the file pps\product\config.yaml and are listed here:

-- SM_CT_CTTH_HEIGHT_MANDATORY (default False): Environment variable.
-Whether CTTH-height and CTTH-temperature is mandatory or optional input.
-(CTTH-pressure is always mandatory.) - GENERATE CLOUDTYPE (default True): Whether the cloud type main output is wanted. - GENERATE PROCESSING FLAG (default True): Whether the processing flags are wanted. - GENERATE MULTILAYER FLAG (default False): Whether the multi-layer flag is wanted.
+- ct\ctth\height\mandatory (default False): Whether CTTH-height and CTTHtemperature is mandatory or optional input.
+(CTTH-pressure is always mandatory.)
+Having all CTTH datasets available gives better quality of the CT product, specially for very low clouds (CTTH-height) and this cirrus (CTTH-temperature), though having them as mandatory can lead to missing scenes and/or slower processing. - ct\generate\cloudtype (default True): Whether the cloud type main output is wanted. - ct\generate\processing\flag (default True): Whether the processing flags are wanted. - ct\generate\multilayer\flag (default False): Whether the multi-layer flag is wanted.